Longfld/ASPNETCoreAngular4/README.md

 # ASPNETCoreAngular2
 Angular 2 in ASP.NET Core with TypeScript solution

-Set up systemjs angular 2, Typscripscrip, material in asp.net core using Visual Studio 2015 or VS Code
+Set up angular 2, Typscripscrip, material by systemjs in asp.net core using Visual Studio 2015 or VS Code

 How to use it?